I’m here to tell you that growing weed indoors step-by-step is easy. Just follow along.

 Well, for a few simple reasons:

-Autoflowering plants are smaller in size, but they don’t cut down on the yield, they are easier to grow, and they grow faster than regular plants.
+Autoflowering plants are smaller, but they don’t cut down on the yield, they are easier to grow, and they grow faster than regular plants.

 You will want only feminized seeds for this grow as male plants do not grow flowers.